biicode/docs/start/c++challenge.rst

 In this section we explain, step by step, how to solve `the C++ challenge <http://web.biicode.com/challenge>`_ with the help of biicode.

-Create a New Hive
+Create a new hive
 -----------------

-Open your console, move to your biicode workspace and create a new hive named "hello":
+Open your console, move to your biicode workspace and create a new hive named "challenge":

 .. code-block:: bash

-	$ cd ../biicode_workspace
+	$ cd ../*biicode_workspace*
 	$ bii new challenge
 	$ cd challenge

 Copy the code
 -------------

 Download the `challenge sources from github <https://github.com/biicode/challenge>`_ or in `zipped format from this link <https://biicorporateproduction.s3.amazonaws.com/media/uploads/challenge.zip>`_.
-Copy all the files into ``challenge/src/your_user_name/challenge``.
+Copy all the files into ``challenge/src/*your_user_name*/challenge``.
+If you got the sources from github, you need to replace the #include directives as follows: (#include "sparse/cs.h" => #include "tdavis/sparse/cs.h", #include <eigen/Dense> => #include <eigen/eigen/Dense>, #include "gtest/include/gtest/gtest.h" => #include "google/gtest/include/gtest/gtest.h")

 Now you can check for all the code dependencies of the current hive using the ``bii deps`` command.
 Please, note that while most of the dependencies are correctly solved, three of them are not.
 Theses **unresolved dependencies** have been highlighted in the following figure: